 We accept a broad range of writing so long as it relates to the overall goal of our Mission statement.
-In addition, each issue has an individual theme.
-Issue #2’s theme is “Visions for the Internet” and has a deadline on 20th april.
+In addition, each issue has an individual theme, which you can find on our about.

 1.1 FeatureWe’re looking for a strong theoretical grasp of concept—it’s not an academic essay, but a level of analysis and a strong thesis are expected.
 Features can be deep dives into concepts, theories, art, society, and technology.
 We encourage incorporating referencing other concepts or theories and incorporating quotes in features.